What is body shaming?

 Insulting or putting others down has become our comfort language.

+Everyone has their insecurities and seeing someone who doesn’t fit our unrealistic ideal body image makes us feel superior.
 It is sad how we pit each other against a nonexistent ideology of body image.
 And if one of us finally wins and achieves that ideal body we hate on them and just find something else to fight about.

 Promotion by media/society